Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/style_guide.rst

 Style Guide
 ###########
 The main goal of PyTorch Lightning is to improve readability and reproducibility.
-Imagine looking into any GitHub repo or a research project, finding a :class:`~lightning.pytorch.core.LightningModule`, and knowing exactly where to look to find the things you care about.
+Imagine looking into any GitHub repo or a research project, finding a :class:`~lightning_pytorch.core.LightningModule`, and knowing exactly where to look to find the things you care about.

 The goal of this style guide is to encourage Lightning code to be structured similarly.